BarnabasRobotics/Barnabas-Instructors-Guide/lessons/_bot_lessons_home/01/index.md

 <img src="fig-01_7.png" alt="fig-01_7" style="zoom:10%;" class="image left" />

-3) *Computer Engineering* involves the design of circuits, computers.
-A computer is a robot’s brain which is a complex network of electrical circuits like nerves.
+3) *Computer Engineering* involves the design of circuits and computers.
+A computer is a robot’s brain, which is a complex network of electrical circuits, like nerves.
 These circuits come together to help the robot store information (memory) and to make decisions.
-Computer engineers design the computer of a robot.
-Computer engineers may also work on a system's software.
-However, the design of complex software systems is often the domain of software engineering, which is usually considered a separate discipline.
-Desktop computers represent a tiny fraction of the devices a computer engineer might work on, as computer-like architectures are now found in a range of devices including video game consoles and DVD players.
+Computer engineers design the computer or "brain" of a robot.

 4) *Software Engineering* is the study of how computers function and process information.
 For humans to move their arms, our brain must send a message to the arm telling it to move.
 This message is similar to a computer program/code.
 The program/code dictates the way a robot behaves and functions.
 This is essentially the robot’s “personality.”